SeanLiu122/Meadowlark-Travel-Site/README.md

 The app is still work-in-progress...

+*Th app is now live and deployed by Heroku at: [Meadowlark-travel-site](https://enigmatic-basin-25606.herokuapp.com/).*

 In the future:
 * Meadowlark will provide many services: pickup, rental, hotel, fly-cheap, etc.
 * A more-realistic user account page.